Schpadel/SteamDjangoDBModel/report/README.md

 Problems occurred with the achievements here, we noticed during implementation that each user is only allowed to receive the achievement once.
 We solved the problem by creating a unique constraint with the name “unique_achievement_unlock” for the fields “user” and “achievement”.
+We had another problem when creating a .gitignore file.
+We pushed our IDE settings along with it, which caused issues with the python interpreter and the Django support of the IDE when other team members had pulled the latest commit.

+We were surprised how many standard methods there are in Django, which saved us a lot of effort in the implementation.
+Furthermore, we were surprised that when we declared an entity as a ForeignKey, it automatically created an ID for the entity.